 U.S. nonfarm payrolls rose by just 194,000 in September, sharply lower than the Dow Jones estimate of 500,000, the Labor Department reported Friday.
 Meanwhile, the unemployment rate declined to 4.8%, above expectations for 5.1% and the lowest since February 2020.

-The U.S. dollar index, which tracks the greenback against a basket of its peers, was at 99.919 after crossing the 100 mark last week.
+The U.S. dollar index, which tracks the greenback against a basket of its peers, was at 94.141 after a recent fall from above 94.2.

 The Japanese yen traded at 112.89 per dollar, having weakened late last week from below 111.6 against the greenback.
 The Australian dollar changed hands at $0.7341, above levels below $0.724 seen last week.

 — CNBC's Jeff Cox contributed to this report.